 Business Rates and Business Grants

-We are offering free parking to NHS staff, Social Care staff and volunteers in all EDDC pay and display car parks during the coronavirus outbreak.
+We are offering free parking to NHS staff, Social Care staff and volunteers in all EDDC pay and display car parks.

 Community and volunteers

-The community groups of East Devon are getting together to help support their residents through the Coronavirus (Covid-19) situation.
+The community groups of East Devon have been helping to support residents through the Coronavirus (Covid-19) situation.

 Our community and volunteer pages now have the contacts for your area.